Sigma Auth

 clientId: "custom-client-id",

-// Override member key
+// Override the account/member private key (WIF)

-memberPrivateKey: process.env.CUSTOM_MEMBER_KEY,
+accountPrivateKey: process.env.CUSTOM_MEMBER_KEY,

-// Override callback path for redirect URI
+// Override callback path used as redirect_uri (default: /auth/sigma/callback)

 callbackPath: "/auth/callback",